argoproj/argo-cd/docs/operator-manual/high_availability.md

 or custom plugin.
 As a result Git repositories with multiple applications might affect repository server performance.
 Read [Monorepo Scaling Considerations](#monorepo-scaling-considerations) for more information.

-* `argocd-repo-server` clones the repository into `/tmp` (or the path specified in the `TMPDIR` env variable).
-The Pod might run out of disk space if it has too many repositories or if the repositories have a lot of files.
-To avoid this problem mount a persistent volume.
+* `argocd-repo-server` clones repository into `/tmp` ( of path specified in `TMPDIR` env variable ).
+Pod might run out of disk space if have too many repository or repositories has a lot of files.
+To avoid this problem mount persistent volume.

-* `argocd-repo-server` uses `git ls-remote` to resolve ambiguous revisions such as `HEAD`, a branch or a tag name.
-This operation happens frequently and might fail.
-To avoid failed syncs use the `ARGOCD_GIT_ATTEMPTS_COUNT` environment variable to retry failed requests.
+* `argocd-repo-server` `git ls-remote` to resolve ambiguous revision such as `HEAD`, branch or tag name.
+This operation is happening pretty frequently and might fail.
+To avoid failed syncs use `ARGOCD_GIT_ATTEMPTS_COUNT` environment variable to retry failed requests.

 * `argocd-repo-server` Every 3m (by default) Argo CD checks for changes to the app manifests.
 Argo CD assumes by default that manifests only change when the repo changes, so it caches the generated manifests (for 24h by default).
-With Kustomize remote bases, or in case a Helm chart gets changed without bumping its version number, the expected manifests can change even though the repo has not changed.
+With Kustomize remote bases, or Helm patch releases, the manifests can change even though the repo has not changed.
 By reducing the cache time, you can get the changes without waiting for 24h.
 Use `--repo-cache-expiration duration`, and we'd suggest in low volume environments you try '1h'.
 Bear in mind that this will negate the benefits of caching if set too low.

-* `argocd-repo-server` executes config management tools such as `helm` or `kustomize` and enforces a 90 second timeout.
-This timeout can be changed by using the `ARGOCD_EXEC_TIMEOUT` env variable.
-The value should be in the Go time duration string format, for example, `2m30s`.
+* `argocd-repo-server` fork exec config management tools such as `helm` or `kustomize` and enforces 90 seconds timeout.
+The timeout can be increased using `ARGOCD_EXEC_TIMEOUT` env variable.
+The value should be in Go time duration string format, for example, `2m30s`.

 **metrics:**

 * `argocd_git_request_total` - Number of git requests.
-This metric provides two tags: `repo` - Git repo URL; `request_type` - `ls-remote` or `fetch`.
+The metric provides two tags: `repo` - Git repo URL; `request_type` - `ls-remote` or `fetch`.

-* `ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM` - Is an environment variable that enables collecting RPC performance metrics.
-Enable it if you need to troubleshoot performance issues.
-Note: This metric is expensive to both query and store!
+* `ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM` - environment variable that enables collecting RPC performance metrics.
+Enable it if you need to troubleshoot performance issue.
+Note: metric is expensive to both query and store!

 ### argocd-application-controller

 **settings:**

-The `argocd-application-controller` uses `argocd-repo-server` to get generated manifests and Kubernetes API server to get the actual cluster state.
+The `argocd-application-controller` uses `argocd-repo-server` to get generated manifests and Kubernetes API server to get actual cluster state.

 * each controller replica uses two separate queues to process application reconciliation (milliseconds) and app syncing (seconds).
-The number of queue processors for each queue is controlled by
+Number of queue processors for each queue is controlled by
 `--status-processors` (20 by default) and `--operation-processors` (10 by default) flags.
-Increase the number of processors if your Argo CD instance manages too many applications.
+Increase number of processors if your Argo CD instance manages too many applications.
 For 1000 application we use 50 for `--status-processors` and 25 for `--operation-processors`

 * The manifest generation typically takes the most time during reconciliation.
-The duration of manifest generation is limited to make sure the controller refresh queue does not overflow.
+The duration of manifest generation is limited to make sure controller refresh queue does not overflow.
-The app reconciliation fails with `Context deadline exceeded` error if the manifest generation is taking too much time.
-As a workaround increase the value of `--repo-server-timeout-seconds` and consider scaling up the `argocd-repo-server` deployment.
+The app reconciliation fails with `Context deadline exceeded` error if manifest generating taking too much time.
+As workaround increase value of `--repo-server-timeout-seconds` and consider scaling up `argocd-repo-server` deployment.

+* The controller uses `kubectl` fork/exec to push changes into the cluster and to convert resource from preferred version into user specified version
+(e.g. Deployment `apps/v1` into `extensions/v1beta1`).
+Same as config management tool `kubectl` fork/exec might cause pod OOM kill.
+Use `--kubectl-parallelism-limit` flag to limit number of allowed concurrent kubectl fork/execs.

-* The controller uses Kubernetes watch APIs to maintain a lightweight Kubernetes cluster cache.
-This allows avoiding querying Kubernetes during app reconciliation and significantly improves performance.
-For performance reasons the controller monitors and caches only the preferred versions of a resource.
-During reconciliation, the controller might have to convert cached resources from the preferred version into a version of the resource stored in Git.
-If `kubectl convert` fails because the conversion is not supported then the controller falls back to Kubernetes API query which slows down reconciliation.
-In this case, we advise to use the preferred resource version in Git.
+* The controller uses Kubernetes watch APIs to maintain lightweight Kubernetes cluster cache.
+This allows to avoid querying Kubernetes during app reconciliation and significantly improve performance.
+For performance reasons controller monitors and caches only preferred the version of a resource.
+During reconciliation, the controller might have to convert cached resource from preferred version into a version of the resource stored in Git.
+If `kubectl convert` fails because conversion is not supported then controller falls back to Kubernetes API query which slows down reconciliation.
+In this case, we advise you to use the preferred resource version in Git.

 * The controller polls Git every 3m by default.
-You can change this duration using the `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.
+You can increase this duration using `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.
 The value of `timeout.reconciliation` is a duration string e.g `60s`, `1m`, `1h` or `1d`.

 * If the controller is managing too many clusters and uses too much memory then you can shard clusters across multiple controller replicas.
-To enable sharding, increase the number of replicas in `argocd-application-controller` `StatefulSet` and repeat the number of replicas in the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
+To enable sharding increase the number of replicas in `argocd-application-controller` `StatefulSet` and repeat number of replicas in `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 The strategic merge patch below demonstrates changes required to configure two controller replicas.

-* By default, the controller will update the cluster information every 10 seconds.
-If there is a problem with your cluster network environment that is causing the update time to take a long time, you can try modifying the environment variable `ARGO_CD_UPDATE_CLUSTER_INFO_TIMEOUT` to increase the timeout (the unit is seconds).

 ```yaml
 apiVersion: apps/v1